freeCodeCamp/freeCodeCamp/client/src/pages/learn/coding-interview-prep/take-home-projects/index.md

 *  Build a Wikipedia Viewer
 *  Build a Recipe Box and many more...

 By the end of this section, you will have 20 Take Home Projects under your belt.
-This will boost your confidence and make you prepared for Take Home Project Interviews.
+This will boost your confidence and prepare you for Take Home Project Interviews.
 Have fun and remember to use the [Read-Search-Ask](https://www.freecodecamp.org/forum/t/how-to-get-help-when-you-are-stuck/19514) method if you get stuck.